AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs: Method

-~ Given the trigger dataset $D_{wm}$, in the $i$-th transformer block $M_{qi}$, \sys{} will obtain the activation $\mathcal{A}_i$ and map it to the watermarking space using the secret projection matrix $WM_i$.
-The signature is decoded as $B_i^\prime$.
-Then, the watermark extraction accuracy is computed using Equation~\ref{eq:wer}, where $|B_i|$ is the length of the inserted signature, and $|B_i|^\prime$ is the number of matching signature bits.
+To achieve robust watermark embedding while preserving model fidelity, \sys{} introduces a two-stage watermark insertion before and after quantization as in Algorithm~\ref{alg:two_stage_watermarking}.
+In the pre-quantization stage, the optimization is performed on the full-precision model using gradient-based methods.
+Both $M^\prime_i$ and $WM_i$ are updated via backpropagation to approximate the target signature $B_i$ efficiently.
+After quantization, model weights become discrete and zeroth-order optimization~\cite{spall2000adaptive} is employed to further enhance signature insertion.
+A subset of parameters $\Theta$ is perturbed along random directions for $p$ in the space, and the corresponding losses $L^+$ and $L^-$ are estimated using finite-difference evaluations~\cite{rando2023optimal}.
+These estimates are used to refine the quantized transformer layer $M^\prime_{i}$ to reduce the discrepancy between the decoded watermark signature $B_i^\prime$ and its target $B_i$.
+The model fidelity is kept by constraining LLM layer parameters' divergence and robustness is reinforced by encrypting trigger dataset $D_{tri}$ and watermark keys to keep them confidential.

-We note that this watermark verification can be performed in parallel by checkpointing the activation output from the $i-1$-th transformer block, denoted as $\mathcal{A}_{i-1}$. \sys{}, then, can bypass recomputing the first $i-1$ transformer blocks with $D_{wm}$, and instead only execute the $i$-th block computation using the stored activation $\mathcal{A}_{i-1}$.
+\paragraph{\textbf{Watermark Verification}}~ The watermark insertion enables each LLM layer's watermark to be verified independently.
+Given the trigger dataset $D_{tri}$, \sys{} saves the activation $\mathcal{A}$ to all watermarked layers.
+When verifying the $i$-th layer, it will retrieve $\mathcal{A}_{i-1}$ as an input to watermarked layer $M^\prime_i$.
+The output $M^\prime_i(\mathcal{A}_{i-1})$ is projected by $WM_i$ to decode signature as $B_i^\prime$.
+The watermark extraction rate is computed in Equation~\ref{eq:wer}, where $|B_i|$ is the length of the inserted signature, and $|B_i^\prime|$ is the number of matching signatures.